 Citronella essential oil is often used in aromatherapy because it can aid in providing relief from anxiety and a light feeling.
 It can also help provide relief from menstrual cramps and muscle spasms.
 The oil can also help inhibit inflammation in the liver, stomach, and digestive tract.17

 Citronella oil is widely available in in natural food and beauty stores.
 However, commercial oils processed through steam distillation may be pricey.
-A more practical solution would be to make your own citronella oil at home, There are sites that provide step-by-step guides on how to create citronella oil.
+A more practical solution would be to make your own citronella oil infusion at home, There are sites that provide step-by-step guides on how to create a citronella oil infusion.
 Here is one from eHow.com:18

 - ¼ ounce nard grass leaves and stems (you may use lemongrass as substitute)

 - Mix the olive oil and nard grass leaves and stems in the slow cooker.